President, Le Moyne College

 A Syracuse native and graduate of Bishop Grimes High School, Dr. LeMura is an active member of the community.
 She has served on the boards of the Syracuse Symphony, the Everson Museum of Art and the Syracuse International Film Festival.
 She has also given her time and expertise as a member of education committees of the Diocese of Syracuse and served on transition team for U.S. Congressman Dan Maffei.

 Dr. Le Mura received a B.S. in biology and education from Niagara University, and an M.S. and Ph.D., both in applied physiology, from Syracuse University.
-Her Dr. Lawrence Tanner, is a professor of biological sciences at Le Moyne.
-The couple has a daughter, Emily, who is a junior at Fordham University.
+Her husband, Dr. Lawrence Tanner, is a professor of biological sciences at Le Moyne.
+The couple has a daughter, Emily, who is a student at Fordham University.

 Linda M. LeMura, Ph.D.